FantasticFiasco/web-server-tech-benchmark/README.md

 - Go
 - NodeJS

-A comparison between the languages can be in the [benchmark](./BENCHMARK.md).
+A comparison between the languages can be found in the [benchmark](./BENCHMARK.md).

 ## Web Server